Sweet Music

 Sometimes when I need help with this life, I can reach into myself, and touch Yagrin’s memories.

-But I have only one memory of him doing the dance.
+I have only one memory of him doing the dance, and he was bored.

 “Did I ever enjoy dancing the greeting, Shazira?”